muratk3n/thirdwave/en/tweets/2019/week50.md

 ---

-Some motherfucker's are aaalways trying to ice skate uphill.
+Some motherfuckers are aaalways trying to ice skate uphill.

 "There are still those who think batteries are a viable storage solution"